-The topic of gluten removal appears in both the main health articles section and the nutrition section of our website, because it is such a huge contributing factor to inflammation, and one that doctors miss entirely.
+The topic of gluten removal appears on our blog because it is such a huge contributing factor to inflammation, and one that doctors usually miss entirely.

 A Quick Rundown on Celiac Disease versus Gluten Sensitivity

 The gluten protein in wheat, barley, and rye causes numerous health problems in susceptible individuals.
 Gluten-related disorders (GRD) are conditions that are triggered by gluten.

 Celiac disease is the most well-known GRD.
 It’s an autoimmune condition that results in tissue damage in the small intestine.
 Non-celiac gluten sensitivity (NCGS) is another gluten-related disorder.